 Messrs.
-Juan Carlos Torres Carretero (Chairman), Andrés Holzer Neumann (Vice-Chairman), Julián Díaz González, James S. Cohen and George Koutsolioutsos are members of a group of shareholders, which held a 22.44% purchase position of Dufry AG as of December 31, 2015 (participation mentioned includes financial instruments).
-See for details the disclosure under "1.2 Significant Shareholders" on page 214 of this Annual Report.
+Juan Carlos Torres Carretero (Chairman), Andrés Holzer Neumann (Vice-Chairman), Julián Díaz González and George Koutsolioutsos are members of a group of shareholders, which held a 21.36% purchase position of Dufry AG as of December 31, 2016 (participation mentioned includes financial instruments).
+See for details the disclosure under "1.2 Significant Shareholders" on page 210 of this Annual Report.

 Due to his intense involvement with the Company's management the Chairman of the Board of Directors, Mr. Juan Carlos Torres Carretero is considered an executive Chairman.
 Mr. Julián Díaz González acts as Chief Executive Officer of the Company.
 All other members of the Board of Directors are non-executive members.
-Mr. George Koutsolioutsos, in his function as CEO of the Folli Follie Group, oversaw the operations of Hellenic Duty Free Shops SA prior to its acquisition by Dufry in 2013 (no executive function for Dufry AG or any of its subsidiaries in 2014 or 2015).
+Mr. George Koutsolioutsos, in his function as CEO of the Folli Follie Group, oversaw the operations of Hellenic Duty Free Shops SA prior to its acquisition by Dufry in 2013 (no executive function for Dufry AG or any of its subsidiaries since 2014).
 Otherwise, none of the members of the Board of Directors have ever been in a managerial position at Dufry AG or any of its subsidiaries.
-For information on related parties and related party transactions please refer to Note 35 on page 173 and to the information provided in the Remuneration Report on page 233 ff. of this Annual Report.
+For information on related parties and related party transactions please refer to Note 35 on page 168 and to the information provided in the Remuneration Report on page 229 ff. of this Annual Report.